tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   will issue credentials.

 These dependencies cause problems in practice.
-Server operators often want to create short-lived certificates for servers in low-trust zones such as CDNs or remote data centers.
+Server operators often want to create short-lived certificates for servers in low-trust zones such as Content Delivery Network (CDNs) or remote data centers.
 This allows server operators to limit the exposure of keys in cases that they do not realize a compromise has occurred.
 The risk inherent in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
-In OCSP stapling (i.e., using the Certificate Status extension types ocsp {{?RFC6066}} or ocsp_multi
+In Online Certiicate Status Protocol (OCSP) stapling (i.e., using the Certificate Status extension types ocsp {{?RFC6066}} or ocsp_multi
 {{?RFC6961}}), if an operator chooses to talk frequently to the CA to obtain stapled responses, then failure to fetch an OCSP stapled response results only in degraded performance.
 On the other hand, failure to fetch a potentially